-For Larry Peru, having minimally invasive robotic surgery for prostate cancer close to home at USC Verdugo Hills Hospital (USC-VHH) was more than simply convenient, it was confidence-building.
+For Larry Peru, having minimally invasive robotic surgery for prostate cancer close to home at USC-VHH was more than simply convenient, it was confidence-building.

 “The technology is state-of-the-art — pretty cool,” says Larry, who went home the day after his procedure.

-On site at Verdugo Hills Hospital are two highly experienced surgeons: Mike M. Nguyen, MD, MPH, associate professor of clinical urology, and Rene Sotelo, MD, professor of clinical urology at Keck Medicine of USC.
+On-site at USC-VHH are two highly experienced surgeons: Mike M. Nguyen, MD, associate professor of clinical urology, and Rene Sotelo, MD, professor of clinical urology at Keck School of Medicine of USC.
 Backing them up is a team of expert surgical nurses.
-“By offering our patients today’s most advanced treatment options near where they live, we can support their recovery and make our personalized care that much more personal,” says Dr. Nguyen, director of robotic surgery at USC-VHH.
+“By offering our patients today’s most advanced treatment options near where they live, we can support their recovery and make our personalized care that much more personal,” says Nguyen.

-The USC-VHH team is utilizing a powerful tool: the da Vinci® Surgical System from Intuitive Surgical Inc. Among its cutting-edge features are three-dimensional, high-definition images, which enable the surgeon to see structures inside the body at a detail impossible with normal vision.
+The USC-VHH team is utilizing a powerful tool: the da Vinci® Surgical System, from Intuitive.
+Among its cutting-edge features are three-dimensional, high-definition images, which enable the surgeon to see structures inside the body at a detail impossible with normal vision.

 Sitting before a high-tech console, the surgeon controls the surgical system throughout the prostatectomy.
 Robotic, wristed instruments mimic the surgeon’s every movement, bending and rotating with greater range and articulation than the human hand.
 “Having these capabilities enables us to be even more precise in removing the cancer and protecting healthy surrounding tissue,” says Nguyen.

-“The capabilities of the da Vinci® system, while impressive, are only as effective as the surgeon driving the machine,” adds Inderbir Gill, MD, MCh, founding executive director of the USC Institute of Urology.
-“Patients at USC Verdugo Hills can rest assured that not only do they have access to the most sophisticated medical devices, but also the most sophisticated medical minds and the most skilled surgical hands.”
+“The capabilities of the da Vinci System, while impressive, are only as effective as the surgeon driving the machine,” adds Inderbir Singh Gill, MD, founding executive director of USC Urology.
+“Patients at USC Verdugo Hills can rest assured that not only do they have access to the most sophisticated medical devices but also the most sophisticated medical minds and the most skilled surgical hands.”